Accepted identification (ID)

 Reset your ICBC keyword by calling our driver licensing information line.

 Using your keyword when booking a road test

 You'll need your keyword to book a road test online.
-Note that it is
+Note that it is not case-sensitive.

 If a driving school is booking a road test on your behalf, do not provide your security keyword.
 Driving schools do not require this keyword for any reason.